Spinach Caprese Salad

 • Add spinach to bowl with cooled chickpeas, shallot, and croutons.
 Toss with remaining dressing until evenly coated.

 • Divide salad between plates.
 Top with mozzarella and tomatoes.
-Drizzle with reserved dressing and season with salt and pepper.
-Serve.
+Drizzle with reserved dressing and season with salt and pepper to serve.